A brief overview on the eFiling process for cases within the Housing Court Department.

 Which Cases can be eFiled with the Housing Court?

-Currently, Summary Process, Small Claims and Supplementary Process cases can be electronically filed with the Housing Court department.
+Currently, Civil, Summary Process, Small Claims and Supplementary Process cases can be electronically filed with the Housing Court department.

 While eFiling by all parties for all of these case types is welcome, eFiling is mandatory for attorneys only for Small Claims and Summary Process case types.